eberban/eberban/books/reference_en/src/struct/PO.md

 # Function declaration (PO)

-**po** allows to use a sentence to declare the place structure of a **GAY** variable.
+**po** allows to use a sentence to declare the place structure of a **GA** variable, a root or a compound.
 It can be present alongside sentences or between the optional arguments and the scope of a **PE**-subscope.

-**po** is followed by a single **GAY** particle which will have the described place structure, followed optionally by an argument list then by a scope.
+> Defining root or compound using PO should only be used when writing
+> dictionnaries or when adding vocabulary based on borrowings.

+## Exemple

+*po ga mian dzo* (We define "ga" as the property of being a black cat.)
+*pa mi don tun ga* (I like all things that satisfies "ga".)